scollet1/Project-Pathfinder/notes.md

   - calculate target for each minibatch transition
     - if ss' is terminal state then tt = rr
     - otherwise tt = rr + gmax Q(ss', aa')
+  - if robot has not updated location after 10 turns
+    - then restart the simulation

 # Defining the MDP